ssime-git/mc_sec_api/README.md

 - [GDPR-Compliant API System Documentation](/securing_api/README.md) - Complete documentation of the architecture, API endpoints, and GDPR compliance features

+- [OAuth2 Demo Documentation](/oauth2_demo/README.md) - Explains different OAuth2 flows and how to use them

 ## Contributing

 Contributions to improve the demonstrations or add new security features are welcome.
 Please follow these steps: